 The ASET is comprised of four individual tests, each one designed to assess different skills, strategies and higher-order thinking in a specific context, for example, working scientifically, thinking mathematically or reading for analysis.

 Test items are designed to be difficult and it is unlikely for any applicant to achieve the maximum score in any test.
 All test questions are trialled and evaluated to ensure their efficacy in identifying the most suitable students.

 The ASET is vastly different from, and much more complex than, school-based assessments.
 NAPLAN provides specific measure of skill ability and cannot be compared to ASET results.

-These scores are ‘standard scores’ and are determined by the ranking of your child’s score relative to others.
+These scores are ‘standard scores’ determined by the ranking of your child’s score relative to others.
 They do not represent a percentage or percentile rank.

-To help you gain an understanding of your child’s likelihood for placement in Year 7 2020, you are able to compare your child’s TSS with the minimum entrance scores that resulted in placement in previous years.
+To help you gain an understanding of your child’s likelihood for placement in Year 7 in 2024, you can compare your child’s TSS with the minimum entrance scores that resulted in placement in previous years.